• Home

 These engineers are highly skilled professionals with deep knowledge of home construction.
 However, they don’t work for you, they work for the insurance company.
 Their job is to protect the insurer’s bottom line, often by identifying reasons to reduce or deny your claim.
 One of their favorite terms is “pre-existing condition,” which suggests that the damage existed before you filed your claim, giving the insurer a reason not to pay.
 I can't tell you how many times we hear the term Pre-existing, I think it is in their company hand books to use that term, and I say that jokingly, but at the same time I actually mean it,

 Insurance companies don’t send engineers out randomly, trust me they don't because they are expensive, and insurers wouldn’t incur that cost unless they expected to save money in the long run.
 By hiring an engineer, the company is investing in a report that will likely minimize the damage to your claim, allowing them to justify paying you less money, or nothing at all.
 Please keep in mind, for these engineers to continue getting work from insurance companies, the reports generated often lean in the insurer’s favor.
-When insurance companies hire an engineer to show up at your door these insurance companies
+When insurance companies hire an engineer to show up at your door these insurance companies have already calculated what the engineers report is going to say.

 How to Protect Yourself